guy1nTheChair/terraform-tutorial/stage-2/README.md

-# This stage is for not so crude way of creating cloud infrastructure.
+# This stage is for not so crude way of managing Cloud Infrastructure.
 You're getting there!!